 Unfortunately, parents with NPD possess character traits that are almost antithetical to being able to provide their children what they need to emotionally and mentally develop and thrive.

-- Narcissists can struggle with being able to focus their attention and orient towards someone else instead of towards themselves (a refocusing parenting begs of us);
+- Narcissists can struggle with being able to focus their attention and orient towards someone else instead of towards themselves (refocusing parenting begs of us);

 - Children’s normal and natural childhood needs can be a “bother” to a narcissist;